wavesplatform/docs.wavesplatform/docs/en/ride/functions/verifier-function.md

 # Verifier Function

-**Verifier function** is a function of a [dApp script](/en/ride/script/script-types/dapp-script) that is responsible for [verification of transactions](/en/blockchain/transaction/transaction-validation) and orders sent from [dApp](/en/blockchain/account/dapp) account.
+**Verifier function** is a function of [dApp script](/en/ride/script/script-types/dapp-script) that is responsible for [verification of transactions](/en/blockchain/transaction/transaction-validation) and orders sent from [dApp](/en/blockchain/account/dapp) account.
 The verifier function does the same as an [account script](/en/ride/script/script-types/account-script).

-A dApp script can have only one verifier function.
+dApp script can have only one verifier function.
 The verifier function should be adorned with the `@Verifier(tx)` [annotation](/en/ride/functions/annotations), where `tx: Transaction|Order` is the transaction or the order that the function is currently checking.

-A verifier function has no arguments.
+Verifier function has no arguments.

-Possible results of the verifier function execution are:
+Verifier function can have one of the following execution results:

 - `true` (the transaction or the order is allowed),
 - `false` (the transaction or the order is denied),
 - error (the transaction or the order is denied).

-If the dApp does not have a verifier function, then the default verification is performed, that is, checking that the first [proof](/en/blockchain/transaction/transaction-proof) of the transaction/order is the sender's signature.
+dApp that has no verifier function performs default verification, that is, checking that the first [proof](/en/blockchain/transaction/transaction-proof) of the transaction/order has the correct sender's signature.
 The following function does the same as the default implementation:

    ```ride
    @Verifier(tx)